bitprj/devrel/Hadoop/Hadoop_Draft_one.md

+# What is Hadoop and Why do we need it?

 ![Hadoop Art](Assets/hadoop-art.jpg)

 ***"In pioneer days they used oxen for heavy pulling, and when one onx couldn't budge a log, they didn't try to grow a larger ox.
 We shouldn't be trying for bigger computers, but for more systems of computers." - Grace Hopper***